Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Conclusion

 \section{Conclusion}

-We addressed the re-ranking problem for person ReID.
-Specifically, we have proposed two density-adaptive kernel based re-ranking approaches, named inv-DAKR and bi-DAKR, in which density-adaptive parameters are adopted to capture the local density information in gallery set.
-Moreover, we have extended inv-DAKR and bi-DAKR into the setting of re-ranking with the extra probe samples.
+We have addressed the reranking problem for person ReID.
+Specifically, we have proposed two density-adaptive kernel based reranking approaches, named inv-DAKR and bi-DAKR, in which density-adaptive parameters are adopted to capture the local density information in the gallery set.
+The inv-DAKR and bi-DAKR can be viewed as a smoothed version of the $k$-INN and $k$-RNN reranking methods, respectively.
+Moreover, we have extended inv-DAKR and bi-DAKR to the setting of reranking with extra probe samples and have demonstrated when and why the incorporation of extra samples can remarkably improve the reranking performance.
 Extensive experiments on six benchmark datasets have validated the efficiency and effectiveness of our proposals.
-Owing to the simplicity in implementation and lightweight computational cost, we hope that our proposals could be widely applied in real world person ReID system.
+Owing to the simplicity of the implementation and the low computational cost, we hope that our proposals can be widely applied in real-world person ReID systems.